-In this short overview I will share some of what I have learned about what makes a killer CV, through an experience of many years which, at SIT Academy, has led to our students joining such companies as Novartis, Swisscom, eBay, UPC Cablecom, Swiss International Airlines and many other established companies, as well as many popular startups.
+In this short overview I will share some of what I have learned about what makes a killer CV, through an experience of many years which, at Constructor Learning, has led to our students joining such companies as Novartis, Swisscom, eBay, UPC Cablecom, Swiss International Airlines and many other established companies, as well as many popular startups.
 What does it take?
 Here in my experience are the ingredients to the recipe:

 - Making a killer CV